Are Down Duvets & Pillows good or bad for Allergies and Asthma?

 This question was raised in the periodical journal for Norwegian doctors in 1998 by Martinus Løvik, (Tidsskrift for den Norske Lægeforening nr.
 10,1998;118:1585-7).

 Traditionally, patients suffering from asthma have been advised to quit down duvets and pillows and start using synthetic duvets and pillows.
-Løvik stresses that this general advise has been based on tradition and belief, not on empirical research and analysis.
+Løvik stresses that this general advise has been based on tradition and belief, rather than on empirical research and analysis.

 Løvik’s article refers to British research and research from New Zealand examining the content in sleeping pillows and duvets, exploring whether the content contributes to the issue of serious asthma.
 The researches to which Løvik is referring are;